 OP Financial Group has three business segments: Retail Banking (Banking Private and SME Customers), Corporate Banking (Banking Corporate and Institutional Customers), and Insurance (Insurance Customers).

 OP cooperative banks

-In terms of the type of their business organisation, the member cooperative banks are cooperatives whose basic values underlying decision-making include the one member, one vote principle.
-Within the OP cooperative banks, the owner-customers' decision-making power is exercised by the Representative Assembly comprising owner-customers or the cooperative meeting, which elects a supervisory board for the bank.
-The supervisory board in turn elects a board of directors for the bank.
+In terms of the type of their business organisation, OP cooperative banks are cooperatives whose decision-making grounds include the one member, one vote principle.
+Within the OP cooperative banks, the owner-customers' decision-making power is exercised by the Representative Assembly or the cooperative meeting comprising owner-customers, and the supervisory board and the board of directors, all members of which are owner-customers.

-The meeting of a cooperative bank federation comprising member cooperative banks elects the board of directors to represent the federation and attend to its affairs.
+The meeting of a Federation of Cooperative Banks, which comprises representatives of its member cooperative banks, elects the board of directors to represent the federation and attend to its affairs.

 OP Cooperative is the central cooperative of OP Financial Group, and it is domiciled in Helsinki.
 The central cooperative's members may include credit institutions, as referred to in the Act on the Amalgamation of Deposit Banks, whose bylaws or articles of association have been approved by the central cooperative.
 The central cooperative's Supervisory Board decides on admitting new members.